 Tips for Steak Preparation

-- Thawing and Resting: Always thaw steak in the refrigerator for optimal safety and flavor.
-Once grilled, let it rest for a few minutes to allow the juices to redistribute.
+- Thawing and Resting: Always thaw your steak in the fridge.
+After grilling, let it rest few minutes so the juices settle.

 Grilling Techniques and Temperature